 This one's important.
 If you are selling your old phone, you need to wipe its data.
 And not just that.
 If you are selling an iPhone, you've got to make sure that iMessages stop getting sent to that phone.
 Here's how you do that.

 First, remove your SIM card.
 If you've got a Verizon or Sprint iPhone, you should be able to deactivate your phone through the carrier website, or you can call them and have it done over the phone.
 This next step is a big one: Go to Settings > Messages > iMessage and turn off iMessage.
-This will stop your messages from going to your old phone even after you have erased and started using a new phone.
+This will stop your messages from going to your old phone, which, puzzlingly, can still happen even after you've erased and deactivated that phone.

 Lastly, go to Settings > General > Reset > Erase All Content and Settings.
-There you can erase all of your content, and safely sell your device, or give it to your mom, without worrying about someone going through your messages.
+There you can erase everything on your phone, and safely sell your device, or give it to someone as a hand-me-down, without worrying about them going through your messages.

 Remember, you didn't just buy an iPhone, you bought Apple's fancy new operating system.

 So that's about it!
-Your iPhone is fully set up, loaded up with all your favorite stuff, ready to download more with its blazing LTE connectivity.
+Your iPhone is fully set up, loaded up with all your favorite stuff, ready fill its bigger (perhaps huge-er) screen with even more goodness.
 And if there are any helpful hints you've come across that we missed here, let us know below!